fixel99/tesla/README.md

 1) Embed Google Map and allow for responsive viewing (1/2 done)

-2) Code to allow Contact Form utilisation

-3) Add animation/scrolling magic to webpage (Including fade in)
+2) Add animation/scrolling magic to webpage

-4) Add proper content to panels
+3) Add proper content to panels

-5) Add video to website (Through youtube embed or panel background) once done
+4) Add video to website (Through youtube embed or panel background) once done

 Maybe:

-1) Add sepeate page for each model
+1) Add seperate page for each model

+2) Add more form validation + show where form not filled in

+3) Add backend to form

-2) Add eastereggs
+4) Add eastereggs